 Geography is about people and their relationship with their environment.
-This course includes a study of the natural environment of the Amazon Tropical Rainforest.
-Students will develop a range of practical geographic skills as they investigate current geographic issues and global topics, including drawing and interpreting various types of maps and other forms of geographic data.
-Students will also learn how to use ARCGIS for conducting spatial analysis of a geographic problem.
-The course will include a field trip to investigate public transport initiatives around Auckland.
+This course includes a study of the natural environment of the Amazon Tropical Rainforest (or another topic that will be decided upon at the time of teaching).
+Students will develop a range of practical geographic skills as they investigate current geographic issues and global topics, including conducting a geographic investigation of an urban environment which will include a train ride to and from Britomart for this purpose.

-Number Title Internal/ External Credits AS 91240 Demonstrate geographic understanding of a large natural environment Е 4 AS 91243 Apply concepts of geographic skills to demonstrate understanding of a given environment Е 4 AS 91245 Explain aspects of a contemporary New Zealand geographical issue I 3 AS 91246 Explain aspects of a geographic topic at a global scale I 3 AS 91247 Apply spatial analysis, with guidance, to solve a geographical problem I 3
+Number Title Internal/ External Credits AS 91243 Apply concepts of geographic skills to demonstrate understanding of a given environment Е 4 AS 91244 Conduct geographic research with guidance I 5 AS 91245 Explain aspects of a contemporary New Zealand geographical issue I 3 AS 91246 Explain aspects of a geographic topic at a global scale I 3